Key Takeaway

 GLP-1 receptor agonists like semaglutide and tirzepatide primarily target blood sugar regulation and appetite.
-Statins like atorvastatin (Lipitor), rosuvastatin (Crestor), and simvastatin (Zocor) lower LDL cholesterol by inhibiting an enzyme in the liver called HMG-CoA reductase.
-These two drug classes work through entirely different biochemical pathways and do not interfere with each other .
+Statins like atorvastatin (Lipitor), rosuvastatin (Crestor), and simvastatin (Zocor) lower LDL cholesterol by inhibiting an enzyme in the liver called HMG-how to read a COA reductase.
+These two drug classes work through entirely different biochemical pathways and don't interfere with each other .

 GLP-1 drugs also offer their own modest lipid benefits.
 Studies have shown that semaglutide and tirzepatide can reduce triglycerides by 15 to 25 percent and may slightly lower LDL cholesterol, complementing statin therapy .